 Abdul-Aziz Garuba Jr. is a strong business leader who leaves an indelible mark on those who interact with him.
-He graduated from the Telfer School of Management in 2008, where he obtained his BCom with two specializations in Accounting and Finance.
+He graduated from the Telfer School of Management in 2008, obtaining his BCom with two specializations in Accounting and Finance.
 He then went on to complete his MBA at Queen’s University in 2012 and earned his CPA designation in 2013.
 Aziz is currently the Director of Cost Transformation and Reporting Finance for RBC Capital Markets.

 Standing out in the crowd

 Aziz had been a very shy kid, but when he joined the Telfer School of Management, he quickly realized that he had to find ways to be heard and present if he was to succeed in a business career.
-Therefore, he emersed himself fully in the university experience.
-To challenge his comfort zone, Aziz signed up for the Telfer Entrepreneurs’ Club (TECDE), and became VP Finance and eventually President of the Telfer Student Council (CéTSC)
+Therefore, he immersed himself fully in the university experience.
+To challenge his comfort zone, Aziz signed up for the Telfer Entrepreneurs’ Club (TECDE) and became VP Finance and eventually President of the Telfer Student Council (CéTSC)

 The added benefit of getting involved in these extra-curricular activities was that he was able to connect with people and enjoy his student experience.
-Upon reflection of his experiences as a Telfer student, Aziz shared: “I also felt that I needed to build something beyond grades to set myself apart; being involved gave me a lot of leadership exposure and other skill sets that you don’t necessarily learn in class.”
+Upon reflection on his experiences as a Telfer student, Aziz shared: “I also felt that I needed to build something beyond grades to set myself apart; being involved gave me a lot of leadership exposure and other skill sets that you don’t necessarily learn in class.”

 Making a difference for other students